bolthole/elasticsearchutils/README.md

 Otherwise, will default to http://localhost:9200

 * esgethealth - Display overall health of cluster.
 Much ligher/faster than esnodeshards
+* esgetnodes  - Display assorted details of each node, such as disk and cpu usage
 * esgetsettings - Dump ALL the cluster settings to stdout
 * esgettemplates - Get templated values for indexes
 * esmoveshard - Move ONE shard from one node to another.
 Mostly just a component of esmoveshards.